GIScience/gis-training-resource-center/content/Module_2/en_qgis_projections.md

 One of the first things you do when starting a new QGIS project should be to check and adjust the CRS/EPSG code to the region or area you are working on.
 If you are working on a map showing the entire globe, global projection such as the mercator projection should be used.
 If you are working on a smaller region, such as a continent, a country, or even smaller regions, __you should always use a local CRS, to avoid inaccuracies__.
-If you don't know which CRS to use, you can search for a suited one on EPSG.IO.
+If you don't know which CRS to use, you can search for a suitable one on EPSG.IO.
 Simply enter the name of your region and take a look at the available options.
 Make sure that the CRS you choose is in the correct unit of measurements (metres, feet, or degrees)
 ```

 1. Open a QGIS project
-2. In the very down right corner of QGIS you find the button `EPSG`.
+2. In the very bottom right corner of QGIS you find the button `EPSG`.
 The number
 next to it is the EPSG Code currently used in the project.
 To see more information, or to change the CRS, click on the `Current CRS`-button ![](/fig/EPSG_Code.png).
 3. The window `Project Properties` will open.
 Here you can view all available
 CRS/EPSG-Code and their properties.